SergiGomez/kaggle-speech-recognition/README.md

 In this competition, you're challenged to use the Speech Commands Dataset to build an algorithm that understands simple spoken commands.
 By improving the recognition accuracy of open-sourced voice interface tools, we can improve product effectiveness and their accessibility.

 # Code structure

+Important note: The main skeleton of the code, as well as some specific functions, were taken from the great TensorFlow tutorial (www.tensorflow.org/tutorials/sequences/audio_recognition).
+It would not have been possible to get this project started without the great help of such a great tutorial prepared by the incredible team working at TensorFlow

 - scan_hyperparameters.sh: Bash program that schedules training executions with different combinations of hyperparameters given
 - s00_input_params: Parameters that user should input before executing the main script s_train